Mini-Slog and Miscellany

 You might’ve heard about yet another copy of Action Comics #1 setting a record for the sale price of a comic book.
 My first post last month was prompted by a copy selling for $1 million, after which a copy of Detective Comics #27 sold for just north of that figure.
 The Action #1 that changed hands last week went for $1.5 million.
 I’ve done the math and it would take 1.5 million $1 bills to equal $1.5 million.

 While catching up on Mark Evanier’s fine blog, News from ME, I learned that Mike Valerio passed away in March.
 Although I never met Mike and certainly never knew him the way Mark did, we spent time together in CAPA-Alpha, comics fandom’s first and greatest amateur press association.
 Mike could be caustic, and I recall us having some differences of opinion, but we also collaborated on a favorite piece of my work from that era.
 Like everyone else in K-a then, Mike was older than I, although younger at the time than I am now; like almost everyone else, he was encouraging of the ambitious, excitable young turk that was me, and I thank him for it.
 My thoughts are with those who knew him and lost him too young at age 51.

 I’m sure you’ve seen the latest insane video from the band OK Go by now, but I

 wanted to end on an up note.
-Sharing it and the behind-the-scenes video and blueprints also gives me an excuse to remind folks that what’s known as a Rube Goldberg device is named for an actual person, Rube Goldberg, the author, engineer, and inventor who at one time was possibly the best-known cartoonist in America.
+Sharing it and their behind-the-scenes content also gives me an excuse to remind folks that what’s known as a Rube Goldberg device is named for an actual person, Rube Goldberg, the author, engineer, and inventor who at one time was possibly the best-known cartoonist in America.